apache/incubator-taverna-engine/README.md

-This is a plugin for the [Taverna](http://www.taverna.org.uk/) Workbench and Taverna Command Line which allows export of the provenance of a workflow run according to the proposed [PROV-O standard](http://www.w3.org/TR/prov-o/).
+This is a plugin for the [Taverna](http://www.taverna.org.uk/) Workbench and Taverna Command Line which allows export of the provenance of a workflow run according to the [W3C PROV-O standard](http://www.w3.org/TR/prov-o/).